 Understanding the Site Map Editor

-Clicking on Site Map in the blue Admin Toolbar opens the Site Map Editor.
+Clicking on Site Map in the white Admin Toolbar opens the Site Map Editor.
 Your site map is essentially a list of the pages on your website and how they relate to one another.

 Here’s how to use the Site Map Editor to build and organize the structure of your website.